TamoshreeDey/NimbusNet_ReactFlask/README.md

 </div>

 **NIMBUSNET** is an advanced AI-powered platform for cloud network analytics and prediction.
 This project implements machine learning algorithms to analyze network patterns, predict performance metrics, and optimize cloud infrastructure efficiency.
+It is our College Project and I volunteered the making of the ML model also made this entire app.

 ### 🧠 **AI Model & Accuracy**